samanthaming/samanthaming.com/articles/pictorials/how-to-find-the-longest-word-in-a-string.md

 TODO: add map link once it's added
 ---

-# How to Find the Longest Word in a String
+# How to Find the Longest Word in a String in JavaScript

 In today's pictorial, let's learn how to get the longest word in a given string.
 As you solve more of these algorithm challenges, you will notice there is rarely a direct easy path solution.
 Often times, you will need to covert one certain data type to another, so you can access the built in methods.
 For example, converting a string to an array in order to access the `map` method.
 Don't worry the more you practice, the easier these challenges will become 🤓